Calculus of Variations, Hamilton's stationary action

 Third diagram: the axes are labeled 'variation' and 'integral'

-The first diagram responds to the slider setting.
-The content in the second diagram follows the content of the first diagram; the content of the third diagram follows the content of the second diagram.
+The slider sweeps out variation; moving the slider changes the height of the trial trajectory.
+The display in the second diagram follows the state in the first diagram; the response in the third diagram follows the state in the second diagram.

 The orange curve is a polynomial approximation of the true trajectory.
 The polynomial is of the form \({f(x)=a + bx^2+cx^4+dx^6}\).
 The variation is applied by multiplying the value of the polynomial with the slider value.

-In the code that runs the diagram: to obtain the velocity (for the value of the kinetic energy) the polynomial is differentiated with respect to the time coordinate.
+In the code that runs the diagram: to obtain the velocity (for the value of the kinetic energy) the polynomial is differentiated with respect to time.

-Second diagram As we know: the sum of kinetic energy and potential energy is a conserved quantity.
-It follows: for the true trajectory the kinetic energy and the minus potential energy are parallel to each other at every point along the timeline.
-That is the reason why the potential energy is represented as minus potential energy.
+As we know: the sum of kinetic energy and potential energy is a conserved quantity.
+It follows: for the true trajectory the kinetic energy and the minus potential energy are parallel to each other everywhere along the timeline.
+That is the reason why in the diagram the potential energy is represented as minus potential energy.

 The shape of the energy curve is determined by the following two factors: the shape of the trajectory, and how the energy is a function of the trajectory.
-As you move the variation parameter slider: it is only at the value 1.00 that the red curve (\(E_k\)) and the green curve (-\(E_p\)) are parallel to each other for every point along the timeline.
+As you move the variation parameter slider: it is only at the value 1.00 that the red curve (\(E_k\)) and the green curve (-\(E_p\)) are parallel to each other everywhere along the timeline.

 The pattern as it plays out in this diagram generalizes to all instances of application of Hamilton's stationary action:

 In the third diagram: as you move the slider you are traversing variation space.
 At \({p=1.0}\) the derivative of the blue curve is zero.
-Given that the blue curve is the sum of the red curve and the green curve it follows that at \({p=1.0}\) the red curve and the green curve have the same tangent angle, with opposite sign.
+Mathematically, since the blue curve is the sum of the red curve and the green curve: at \({p=1.0}\) the red curve and the green curve have the same tangent angle, with opposite sign.

 Mathematical implementation of the process expressed in the diagram is described in the article about Hamilton's stationary action